darccyy/tloc/old/README.md

    1. `import` - Importing File
    1. `hangman` - Hangman Game
    1. `rps` - Rock, Paper, Scissors Game

+## Information

+I am working on a proper installation program for this.
+You should be able to Download > Install > Run `tloc` command in terminal.

 # Data Values